-Peel skins off carrots and taro root and rinse with water.
+Peel the skins off the carrots and taro root and rinse with water.
 Pat thoroughly dry with a paper towel.
 If using frozen taro root, cut into smaller chunks.
-Use a stand mixer with a shredder attachment to finely shred the taro root and carrots.
+Use a stand mixer with a shredder attachment to finely shred the carrots and taro root.
 Alternatively, use a food processor or mandoline to achieve the fine shreds.
 Finely dice the onions.

 Mince the shrimp by hand or use a meat grinder attached to the stand mixer.
 If using pork pieces, grind the pork using the meat attachment as well.

-Soak the noodles in warm water for 10 minutes to soften.
+Soak the bean thread noodles in warm water for 10 minutes to soften.
 Blot the noodles dry using a paper towel.
-Using scissors, cut noodles into short strands.
+Using scissors, cut the noodles into short strands.

-In a small bowl, combine the cornstarch and water and stir until smooth.
+In a small bowl, combine the 1 Tbsp cornstarch and 1 Tbsp water and stir until smooth.
 We will use this mixture later to seal the wrapper.

-Heat the oil to 375 degrees Fahrenheit in an electric fryer or saucepan.
+Heat the oil to 375 F (191 C) in an electric fryer or saucepan.
 Place the egg rolls into a fryer basket with the seam side down.
-Put the basket in the oil so that it partially covers the egg rolls.
+Put the basket in the oil so that the egg rolls are just partially in the oil.
 Hold the basket in place for 10 seconds.
 (This seals the edges of the egg roll.)
 Now release the basket into the oil completely.
-Deep fry for 10-12 minutes until they are golden brown.
+Deep fry for 10-12 minutes or until the egg rolls are golden brown.
 If you like them crispier, fry for 13-15 minutes.
 Remove the egg rolls from fryer and place on paper towels to absorb the excess oil.